hgschmie/factorio-miniloader-redux/README.md

 ## Credits

 - Therax for the original miniloader.
-- Arch666Angel &mdash; for the original graphics; taken from the miniloader mod
+- Kirazy &mdash; for the original graphics; taken from the miniloader mod

 ## Legal